Agencies Responsible for regulating drones in the United Kingdom (UK)

 The GVC satisfies the competency requirements of any published PDRA that involves VLOS flight.

-The GVC comprises a theoretical examination and a practical flight test conducted at an RAE facility.
-The ‘basic’ GVC can also be augmented by additional ‘modules’ which address any additional remote pilot competency levels that may be required to comply with the requirements of slightly more complex operations, such as those involving airspace observers.
+The GVC comprises a theoretical examination and a practical flight test.
+It is conducted at an RAE facility.
+Extra modules can also augment the ‘basic’ GVC.
+These address any additional remote pilot competency levels required.
+They include requirements for more complex operations., such as those involving airspace observers.

 Further details of the GVC can be found in CAP 722B.

-The CAA does not organize or run assessment courses, but we approve commercial organizations, known as Recognised Assessment Entities (RAEs), to do this assessment on our behalf.
-The RAE will help you develop an operations manual and offer advice on completing the additional paperwork.
+The CAA does not organize or run assessment courses.
+But they approve commercial organizations.
+Known as Recognised Assessment Entities (RAEs), they do this assessment on CAA’s behalf.
+The RAE will help you develop an operations manual.
+They will offer advice on completing the additional paperwork.

 Details of CAA-approved RAEs can be found in the links below.